turingschool/front-end-curriculum/projects/flash-cards.md

     * invokes `printQuestion` to kick off our helper functions that allow interaction via the CLI

     _Note: The helper functions are all fleshed out and fit to work with classes/methods that meet the requirements in the past iterations._
-- Your `game.start()` method should be invoked to make the game playable.
+- Your `game.start()` method should be invoked to make the game playable in the console.
+  - Look at the file being run when we want to start the game.
+Think about where you need to invoke your `Game.start` method.

 <section class="answer">
 ### For Example